-HIST 450 4 Su History Study Tour
+HIST 450 History Study Tour

-Summer travel opportunity for majors.
+Summer travel opportunity.
 Topics vary.
 Repeatable for credit under different subtitles.
-Prerequisites: HIST 101, 102, 134, 135 and appropriate introductory course.
-Summers when available.
+Offered in summer quarter when available .

 HIST 480+481+482 1+1+1 F, W, S Senior Thesis I, II, III

 First quarter serves as a preparation course for writing the senior thesis and requires the production of a thesis proposal.
 Second quarter incorporates the writing of the senior thesis.
 Third quarter consists of a formal thesis presentation to faculty and peers.
 These quarters must be taken in order and each section must be successfully completed in order to move on to the next term.
 Prerequisite: HIST 380.
 Eligible for IP grading.